The Fisher Fine Arts Library, dedicated in 1891

 Endowment and Investments

 The University’s endowment spending policy balances the objectives of maximizing budgetary support to endowed programs and maintaining purchasing power of the endowment into perpetuity.
 The actual payout in any given year is determined by a formula designed to smooth the impact of short-term changes in the endowment’s value on spending distributions.
-The spending rule target payout is based on the sum of: (i) 70% of the prior fiscal year distributed adjusted by an inflation factor; and (ii) 30% of the lagged fiscal year-end fair value of the AIF, multiplied by 6.5% for financial aid funds and 4.7% for all other funds.
+The spending rule target payout for fiscal 2016 was based on the sum of: (i) 70% of the prior fiscal year distribution adjusted by an inflation factor; and (ii) 30% of the lagged fiscal year-end fair value of the AIF, multiplied by 5.9% for financial aid funds and 4.7% for all other funds.

 For detailed annual report information, please click the link below.